Our Teachers & Staff

 In my free time, I love to spend time with my family and friends, as well as explore new places and the hidden gems of Atlanta.
 I enjoy traveling, exercising, decorating, and attending sporting events around the city.
 I am looking forward to this school year!

-Mrs. Alex Bosfield - 3rd Grade STEAM Teacher
+Mrs. Alex Bosfield - STEAM Teacher

 Hello good people 👋🏼🦉 I'm excited to share a bit about myself and my journey in education that has led me here, to Virginia-Highland ES!
 I'm currently entering my 23rd year of education, and it's been an incredible adventure so far.
 I've had the pleasure of teaching K-8 in Georgia and Minnesota.
 In APS, I’ve taught at Inman MS, SPARK, and Parkside ES.
 I've also served as an Instructional Technology Coach for Kennesaw State University.
 Before deciding to return to the classroom last year, I worked as a Coordinator of Innovation and Redesign for the district.